Welcome to today's edition of the Rush 24-7 podcast.

 We were the last there.

-This is there are no vital U.S. interests, we're told.
+There are no vital U.S. interests, we're told.

-Gates says no vital U.S. That's not true.
+Gates says no vital U.S. that's not true.

-And goes on a minute and forty second monologue on Meet the Press yesterday to suggest that there might be some vital U.S. interests.
+And Mrs. Clinton interrupts him and goes on a minute and 40-second monologue on Meet the Press yesterday to suggest that there might be some vital U.S. interests.

 Having more fun than a human being should be allowed to have.

-You knew about two billion dollars for Brazilian oil on this program a year and a half ago.
+On the cutting edge, you knew about $2 billion for Brazilian oil on this program a year and a half ago.

 Not last week, when everybody else found out about it.